theobytes/smartblog/content/blog/django-vs-laravel-a-programmers-guide.md

 I've given a feel of how django web frameworks view layer feels like.
 Let's move on.

 ##### Fast

 Django helps you transform your concepts and designs from paper to code to production in a very short space of time.
+Also, as everybody loves fast things, a web page that loads fast will always attract users and visitors.
+Django is naturally fast, well, because python is fast at it's core.
+However, when it comes to programming, the efficiency of your program depends entirely on the programmer than it depends on the programming language.
+So stop relying on the framework (language) and start developing efficient programs.

+##### Vast and Supported Community

+Programming is hard sometimes, you forget constructs and tricks of a language many times over.
+A good support is best thing that a programmer can ever wish for from a programming language.
+Since Django is a high level python framework, it benefits immensely from the python community of developers.

 ##### **Secure**